General Information About The Area

 Nick’s Restaurant, variety of seafood, dinner selections, and prime rib; located about 3/10 mile from the inn on Route 10 in West Swanzey

-Nicola's Trattoria, outstanding, authentic, Italian food; 51 Railroad Street, Keene
+Nicola’s Trattoria, traditional Italian cuisine prepared using locally farmed ingredients; 51 Railroad Street, Keene.

 Ocean Harvest, great seafood in an informal atmosphere, 429 Winchester Street (Route 10), Keene